 Mixing the cookie dough

-- In a medium sized bowl, beat the butter and sugar until creamy.
+- In a medium sized or large bowl, mix butter and sugar and beat them with a paddle attachment on your stand mixer until creamy.

 - Add the egg and continue beating until all traces of the egg are no longer visible.

-- Add salt and vanilla essence and beat again for a few more seconds.
+- Add salt and vanilla extract and beat again for a few more seconds.

-- Finally, add the flour, oatmeal, and almonds.
+- Finally, add the dry ingredients (flour, oatmeal, and almonds).

 Shaping the cookies

 - Mix until the dough comes together.
-Using a spatula would make it easier to mix.
+Using a spatula or wooden spoon would make it easier to mix.
 At this stage, the cookie dough will be very soft and sticky.
 You will not be able to shape the cookies by hand.

-- The easiest way is to scoop the dough into 1 tablespoon size and drop them onto the lined baking tray.
+- The easiest way is to scoop the dough into 1 tablespoon size dough balls and drop them onto the prepared baking sheet.
+You can also use an ice cream scoop or a cookie scoop to do this, but make sure the scoops are of a 1 tablespoon size.
 Press the cookie drops with your fingers to form into balls.
-Since the dough is very sticky, it doesn’t have to be perfectly rounded.
+Since the dough is very sticky, it doesn't have to be perfectly rounded.
 Place the cookie balls on the baking tray, making sure they are well spaced.
 Use a fork to flatten the cookies.
 Dipping the fork in flour will make it easier to press the cookie dough without it sticking to the fork.

 - Bake at 175 degrees Celsius for about 9 minutes.

-- Remove cookies from the oven and let them rest on the tin for a few minutes before transferring them onto a wire rack to cool completely.
+- Remove cookies from the oven and let them rest on the cookie sheet for a few minutes before transferring them onto a wire cooling rack to cool completely at room temperature.

 - The cookies are best served when freshly baked.
 Leftovers are best stored in an airtight container.